HandBrake/HandBrake-docs/source/en/latest/workflow/select-preset.markdown

 <!-- /.system-win -->

 If your device is not listed, or you wish to play your videos on a computer, the default `Fast 1080p30` preset is a good choice.
-It's fast and compatible across a wide range of softwares and devices.
+It's fast and compatible across a wide range of software and devices.

 ## Custom presets

-If you've previously saved one of your own `Presets`, you may select it in the same way as the built-in `Presets`.
+If you've previously saved one of your own `Presets`, you may select it in the same way as the official `Presets`.
 Learn more about [Custom presets](../advanced/custom-presets.html).

 <!-- .continue -->